TeamAtalis/Feedbin/doc/INSTALL-fedora.md

     # If you want it to auto-start:
     sudo systemctl enable redis

-Note: Redis doesn't seem to work on Fedora, but Feedbin works without it.
+Note: Redis doesn't seem to work on Fedora, but Curathor works without it.

-#### Run Feedbin
+#### Run Curathor

 Run these in the `feedbin` directory: